-PLEASE NOTE: This production contains scenes of extreme violence, as well as several episodes of sustained gunfire that some people might finding disturbing.
+PLEASE NOTE: This play contains scenes of extreme violence, as well as several episodes of sustained gunfire that some people might finding disturbing.
 Therefore this play is recommended for people 16 years of age and over.

 Originally presented by the Royal Shakespeare Company in 2001, this is the second play in Martin McDonagh's Aran Isles Trilogy which began with the 1997 play The Cripple of Inishmaan at the National Theatre.
 The third play, The Banshees of Inisheer, has not been published or produced.
 Martin McDonagh's other West End plays include Hangmen.

 Original West End Production 2002